Skip to main contentLink to External Link Policy

 What Have We Learned?

-• There is not enough evidence to show whether thunder god vine is helpful for other health conditions.
+• There isn’t enough reliable evidence to conclude whether thunder god vine is helpful for other health conditions.

 What Do We Know About Safety?

-• Thunder god vine should not be used during pregnancy because it may cause birth defects.
+• The use of thunder god vine during pregnancy is considered unsafe, as it may increase the risk of birth defects.
 Little is known about whether it’s safe to use thunder god vine while breastfeeding.

 Keep in Mind

-• Thunder god vine should not be used to replace conventional medical care.
+• Thunder god vine should not be used to replace conventional medical care for rheumatoid arthritis.
 Conventional medical treatment for rheumatoid arthritis can delay or prevent joint damage—it doesn’t just treat symptoms.
 If you have rheumatoid arthritis, follow your health care provider’s instructions on how to treat your condition.

 • Take charge of your health—talk with your health care providers about any complementary health approaches you use.
 Together, you can make shared, well-informed decisions.